 03 Feb What are Ultraviolet Rays?

-Ultraviolet rays are also quite useful, but to a smaller extent.
+Ultraviolet rays are also quite useful but to a smaller extent.
 They kill certain bacteria and help change certain chemicals in the skin into vitamin D. But, these rays are extremely harmful to eyes.
-While working with ultraviolet light one must wear coloured glasses.
-So, next time you are playing or roaming under scorching sun, remember your physics tuition lessons and be prepared to wear a brimmed hat and a sunglass.
+While working with ultraviolet light one must wear colored glasses.
+So, next time you are playing or roaming under the scorching sun, remember your physics tuition lessons and be prepared to wear a brimmed hat and sunglasses.

 Miracle Learning Centre offers the most innovative courses of A level physics tuition, O level physics tuition, JC physics tuition in Singapore in which you can have fun and learn the toughest topics of Physics at the same time.